mjhouse/website/content/posts/2025-07-12-brutal-heroines.md

 You notice it when it's gone though.

 What movies like Aeon Flux or Black Widow don't do is show the audience someone *who could plausibly exist*.
 Heroines have perfect curls, perfect skin, and makeup that never runs.
-These women are *presented* as being a badass assassins, killers, spies, or soldiers, but there no evidence that they've ever been emotionally or physically impacted by their profession.
+These women are *presented* as being a badass assassins, killers, spies, or soldiers, but there is no evidence that they've ever been emotionally or physically impacted by their profession.
 They're not *weird*, in the way I describe above, they have little muscle, no lines in their faces, and no callous on their hands.

 Compare Michelle Rodriquez' characters in BloodRayne (Katarin, 2005) and Dungeons & Dragons: Honor Among Thieves (Holga, 2023).
 Holga is blunt, crude, square, muscular, scarred, burned, and often dirty.
 She's got lines in her face because Rodriquez is eighteen years older, but rather than try to conceal them, Rodriquez uses them to her advantage when depicting a character who absolutely *would* have lines in her face.